-Performance Court is a 21-storey, Class A downtown office building with some retail at grade.
-It is located on one of Ottawa's most important streets, just south of Parliament Hill, across from City Hall, Courthouse and Confederation Park and close proximity to the Rideau Canal and ByWard Market.
+Performance Court is a 21-storey, Class A downtown office building with some retail at grade that was developed in 2014.
+It is located on Elgin Street just south of Parliament Hill, across from City Hall, Courthouse and Confederation Park and in close proximity to the Rideau Canal and ByWard Market.
 Integrated into the office tower is a "winter garden" and the historic Grant House.
-The property is owned 50/50 with HOOPP.
+The property is owned by Morguard and an institutional partners in a 50/50 joint venture.